keides2/roam-research-mcp-enterprise/README.md

 9. `find_pages_modified_today`: Find all pages that have been modified since midnight today
 10. `roam_search_by_text`: Search for blocks containing specific text across all pages or within a specific page
 11. `roam_update_block`: Update block content with direct text or pattern-based transformations
+12. `roam_search_by_date`: Search for blocks and pages based on creation or modification dates

 ## Setup